Ar-Ramtha

 Ar-Ramtha (الرَّمثا), colloquially transliterated as Ar-Romtha (الرُّمثا), is a city situated in the far northwest of Jordan near the border with Syria.
 It covers 40 km^{2} on a plain 30 km northeast of the Jordan River and Irbid.
 In 2017, Ar-Ramtha had a population of approximately 164,211, making it the eleventh largest city in Jordan, and the second in Irbid Governorate, and the city has grown since then.
 It is part of the Ar-Ramtha district of the Irbid Governorate.

 Etymology

+The origin of the name Ar-Ramtha is subject to scholarly debate.
+One widely accepted explanation links the name to al-ramath (Arabic: الرمث), a desert shrub native to the region that historically grew in abundance in northern Jordan.
+This interpretation reflects the longstanding Arab tradition of naming settlements after prominent local vegetation and geographic features.

+Some historical and archaeological studies have also proposed connections between Ar-Ramtha and earlier settlements in the Gilead region, suggesting continuity of habitation in the area since antiquity.
+During the Roman and Byzantine periods, the settlement was recorded under the name Ramatha, reflecting its integration into broader administrative networks of the eastern Mediterranean.

+Following the Islamic conquests of the 7th century CE, the region of northern Jordan, including Ar-Ramtha, became part of the expanding Islamic territories under the Rashidun and later Umayyad caliphates.
+The surrounding Hauran region played an important role in agricultural production and trade routes connecting Damascus with southern Levantine territories.
+Over subsequent centuries, the area remained inhabited under successive Islamic administrations, including the Abbasid and Ottoman periods.

 The origin of the name Ar-Ramtha is debated.
 Some claim it is named after a local desert plant, al-ramath (الرمثا).
 Many biblical archaeologists identify Ar-Ramtha with the ancient Israelite city of Ramoth-Gilead, Hebrew for "Heights of Gilead"; in that case, the present-day Arabic name might preserve the Biblical Hebrew one.

 During the Roman and Byzantine periods, Ar-Ramtha was known as Ramatha.